The Ultimate Guide to Website Privacy Policies for Churches

 Iubenda offers solutions to help you make your website or app compliant with legal requirements.
 They cover privacy policies, cookies, terms and conditions, and more.
 If you use their paid services, their legal team can keep them up to date and maintain them.
 They also offer free webinars on some of these subjects!

-If your entire website needs attention, you’re going to love the Church Marketing University Website Solution!
-With the CMU website solution, you’ll successfully achieve clear communication without sacrificing technical excellence or a new-user focus.
-If you’d like to learn more, schedule a free consultation today!
+If your entire website needs attention, you’re going to love the Omega Website Builder from Ministry Designs!
+With Omega, you’ll successfully achieve clear communication without sacrificing technical excellence or a new-user focus.
+If you’d like to learn more, check out our next Website Bootcamp.